Japanese creation myth: Kamiyonanayo

 All deities from Kuni-no-koto-tachi to Izanami are collectively called Kamiyonanayo (神世七代).

-Following the creation of Heaven and Earth and the appearance of these primordial gods, Izanagi and Izanami went on to create the Japanese archipelago (Kuniumi) and gave birth to a large number of gods (Kamiumi).
+Following the creation of Heaven and Earth and the appearance of these primordial gods, Izanagi and Izanami went on to create the Japanese archipelago (Kuniumi) by stirring the ocean with a spear, then the matter that dripped off of the spear solidified and became an island, and they also gave birth to a large number of gods (Kamiumi).
+One of these gods being Amaterasu (the sun goddess of the Shinto religion).